 Violet root (Veilchenwurzel):

 Also for the sake of completeness - for centuries, violet root has been used to help teething children.
 However, the name is misleading: it is not the root of violets, but the root of the iris.
 But the root smells like violets.
 This contains slightly anaesthetic substances that are released when the child chews on the root.
 Here, however, care must be taken to clean the root regularly so that germs cannot multiply , but cooking it regularly will change the consistency.
 Plus, it is possible that little pieces will break off (choking/child safety).
 Therefore, we do not recommend this.
-If in use, please do not leave your child unattended using this.
+If in use, please do not leave your child unattended at any time.

 And for the sake of completeness, the amber necklace (Bernsteinkette).
 This is very controversial.
 I have never tried it.
 It is not clear whether such a necklace can help.
 However, it is considered proven that amber contains many essential oils that can have a beneficial effect on baby's organism.
 That is why amber oil is also quite often used for massage.
 It increases the blood flow and is calming.
 Here, too, it is important to pay attention to quality.
 These chains are not available in jewellery shops, but only in baby shops or pharmacies.
 There must be special requirements and safety features.

 Please always consult a trained doctor or pharmacist for the exact indication and dosage.